WHeron99/CFC_WebScraper/README.md

 `$ python webscraper.py`

 This will run the program, and create the two JSON output files.
+By default, these will be written to the top level directory of the project.